Vinni-Cedraz/GNL/README.md

 # Use
-To use and test it, you just have to clone the repository and then compile get_next_line.c together with get_next_line_utils.c and main.c, and then execute the binary giving as many file as you can as arguments, like so:
+To use and test it, you just have to clone the repository and then compile get_next_line.c together with get_next_line_utils.c and main.c, and then execute the binary giving as many files as you want as arguments, like so:
 ### ./a.out banner.txt

 # Example